Victoria’s renting laws are changing, with more than 130 reforms to be implemented.

 This consultation closed on 18 December 2019.

-To view the proposed Regulations and Regulatory Impact Statement, visit the New regulations for rental housing page on the Engage Victoria website.
+To view the draft Regulations and Regulatory Impact Statement, visit the New regulations for rental housing page on the Engage Victoria website.